MorriQu/Foot-Activated-Asteroid-Game-for-Ankle-Physiotherapy-/README.md

    - **Level 3**: Shooting mechanics and more complex asteroid behaviors—advanced play.

 4. **Calibration System**
-   - Step-by-step instructions guide users to set their neutral, left-max, and right-max ankle positions.
+   - Step-by-step instructions guide users to set their up-max, down-max, left-max, and right-max ankle positions.
    - Saves calibration data so that each session tailors control sensitivity to individual user needs.

 5. **User-Friendly Design**